clutariomark/Design_vs_As-Built/README.md

 LAS file (As-built) and LandXML (Design) file is fed into this code to create a raster image that indicates design vs as-built.

-The result of design vs as-built is statistically calculated following the rule and set to PDF output.
+The result of design vs as-built is statistically calculated following the rule mentioned above and set to PDF output.

 #### excerpt of design vs as-built japanese standard